awslabs/aws-mysql-jdbc/README.md

 The figure above shows a simplified workflow of the connection plugin manager.

 Starting at the top, when a JDBC method is executed by the driver, it is passed to the connection plugin manager.
-From the connection plugin manager, the JDBC method is passed in the order were plugins loaded in.
-In this figure, the method is passed to `Custom Plugin A`, to `Custom Plugin B`, and finally to `Default Plugin` which executes the JDBC method and returns the result back up the chain.
+From the connection plugin manager, the JDBC method is passed in order to each plugin, and loaded like a chain.
+In this example, the method is passed first to `Custom Plugin A`, then to `Custom Plugin B`, and finally to `Default Plugin` which executes the JDBC method and returns the result back through the chain.

+By default, the Enhanced Failure Monitoring plugin is loaded.
+Additional custom plugins can be implemented and used alongside existing ones.
+You can chain plugins together in a specified order.
+Loaded custom plugins will not include the Enhanced Failure Monitoring plugin unless explicitly stated with the `connectionPluginFactories` parameter.

 The AWS JDBC Driver for MySQL attaches the `DefaultConnectionPlugin` to the tail of the connection plugin chain and actually executes the given JDBC method.

-Since all the connection plugins are chained together, the prior connection plugin affects the latter plugins.
-If the connection plugin at the head of the connection plugin chain measures the execution time, this measurement would encompass the time spent in all the connection plugins further down the chain.
+Since all the connection plugins are chained together, the earlier connection plugins affect the latter plugins.
+If the connection plugin at the head of the connection plugin chain measures the execution time, this measurement would encompass the time spent in all the connection plugins down the chain.

 To learn how to write custom plugins, refer to examples located inside [Custom Plugins Demo](https://github.com/awslabs/aws-mysql-jdbc/tree/main/src/demo/java/customplugins).